Pentasis/ConsolidatedModsTextures/README.md

 Rest assured, it changes absolutely nothing about the gameplay itself.
 It's all sizzle and no steak, by design!

+NOTE: This module is not published on the STeam Workshop because unlike the other moodules, this one does contain work made by others I just copy-pasted.

 ## Features

 List of changes and additions made by this mod, with a link to the (original !) mods where I got the idea from.